OgnjenX/cognitive-system-theory/research-notes/hippocampus-cortex-indexing.md

 As currently implemented, Monty captures:

-- evolving cortical-like models,
+- slowly evolving cortical-like models,
 - local inference within modules,
 - consensus across modules.

 However, it appears to lack:

-- a mechanism for **time-indexed reinstatement** of module outputs,
+- an explicit mechanism for **episodic indexing and reinstatement**,
-- explicit **episodic binding** across modules,
+- binding of distributed module outputs into temporally ordered episodes,
-- **replay of trajectories** of internal model states.
+- **replay of trajectories** of episodic indices that could support recall, prediction, or imagination.

-Learning modules evolve, but earlier functional states are not accessible once overwritten.
-As a result, reasoning operates only on the current configuration of models, not on their history.
+Because learning modules continuously overwrite internal state, cortex alone cannot retrieve or reason over specific past experiences.
+As a result, reasoning operates primarily on the current configuration of models, rather than over episodic history.

 ---

 ## 4. Engineering Observation: A Simpler Abstraction Is Possible

-In biological systems, reinstating past cortical states requires complex attractor dynamics.
+In biological systems, reinstating past cortical configurations relies on hippocampal attractor dynamics (e.g. DG–CA3–CA1 loops).
 In Monty, however, learning modules already expose explicit outputs $y_i(t)$.

-This allows a minimal, engineering-friendly abstraction of hippocampal
+This suggests a minimal **engineering abstraction** of hippocampal indexing:

-indexing:
+- Treat joint module outputs as episodic observations.

-- For each learning module $i$, store $y_i(t)$ over time (or at selected timesteps).
+- Store selected tuples $(i, y_i)$ indexed by episode identifiers.
-- Represent episodes as ordered sets:
+- Represent episodes as ordered sequences of such indices:

 $$
 E_k = \{\, (i, y_i(t_k)) \mid i \in \mathcal{C}_k \,\}
 $$

-- Implement replay by re-injecting these stored outputs as priors, constraints, or contextual signals for inference, rather than rewinding internal state exactly.
+Replay can then be approximated by re-injecting these stored outputs as biases, priors, or contextual constraints on ongoing inference, rather than by rewinding internal module state.

-This approach does not aim to mechanistically replicate hippocampal circuitry, but to replicate its **computational role**: fast episodic binding and reinstatement.
+This abstraction does not claim biological equivalence, but aims to replicate the **computational role** of the hippocampus: fast episodic binding, sequencing, and index-driven reinstatement.

 ---